Mailgun logo

 Real-world performance data from messages sent through Knock

-From December 12th to March 12th, Knock routed 100M–500M messages through Mailgun.
-For adoption, Mailgun ranks 5th of 10 providers based on new channel connections, with adoption accelerating over the period.
-Mailgun reported 1 status page update over the last 90 days, 1 of which was in the last 30 days.
+From January 1st to March 31st, Knock routed 100M–500M messages through Mailgun.
+For adoption, Mailgun ranks 5th of 10 providers based on new channel connections, with adoption holding steady over the period.
+Mailgun reported 3 status page updates over the last 90 days, 2 of which were in the last 30 days.

 Response time